A no prep writing activity for your 3rd, 4th, and 5th graders the day after a sub

 These notes turned out to be so helpful that I began having my students write them to me every time I had a sub.
 Over time, this process got refined and adapted.
 Eventually, I began using it not only as a way to find out what happened while I was out, but also as a writing lesson.

-By providing students with a paragraph frame for them to fill out, I could have my students practice specific writing skills while also figuring out if there were any problems while I was out that needed to be addressed.
+By providing students with a paragraph frame for them to fill out, I could have my students practice specific writing skills (like adding quotation marks or figurative language) while also figuring out if there were any problems while I was out that needed to be addressed.

 Almost all of my students enjoyed this activity.
 They were writing with a real life purpose, and they had important stuff to tell me!